pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_ident_arr_pattern_assign.md

 ## Todos triggered

-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- inline computed array property read
+- (todo) inline computed array property read
-- objects in isFree check
+- (todo) objects in isFree check

 ## Globals